Table of Contents

 The following article discusses different breast cancer surgical solutions – mastectomy and lumpectomy procedure.

 Breast cancer treatment options are rarely easy to select.
-Many patients learn that they have more autonomy when it comes to their medical decisions than they either expected or are even comfortable with.
+Many patients learn that they have more autonomy with their medical decisions than they either expected or are even comfortable with.
 We tend to think that our physicians will simply take the reigns with regard to our treatment.

-If your surgeon is confident that the mass is contained and was caught early, a lumpectomy may be a viable and less stressful option than full mastectomy.
+If your surgeon is confident that the mass is contained and was caught early, a lumpectomy may be a viable and less stressful option than a full mastectomy.
 Although every patient will have different medical circumstances, a typical lumpectomy procedure will take less than one hour.
 If lymph nodes do not need to be removed, the patient may not require an overnight hospital stay.

 Recovery time post-lumpectomy isn’t especially lengthy for most patients; after a few days of rest, normal – though not strenuous – routines can resume.
 This could be an attractive option for women who are unable for professional or personal reasons to devote several weeks to recovery.
 However, radiation therapy may be required, and patients considering a lumpectomy procedure may have to undergo several weeks of daily treatment.

 A mastectomy is the full removal of one or both breasts.
 Women who have serious concerns about cancer recurrence often choose single or double mastectomy over a lumpectomy procedure.
-They might also want to minimize post-operative follow-up treatment, and the potential for additional surgeries.
-Some women may also want to avoid radiation therapy and its sometimes severe side-effects.
+They might also want to minimize post-operative follow-up treatment and the potential for additional surgeries.
+Some women may also want to avoid radiation therapy and its sometimes severe side effects.

-Whatever you decide, it is important to have a comprehensive consultation with your physician about all of the benefits and drawbacks of the different options.
+Whatever you decide, it is important to have a comprehensive consultation with your physician about all of the benefits and drawbacks of the different treatment options.
 You may also want to talk to other breast cancer survivors to learn about their real-world experiences post-procedure.
 Remember: Information is empowering.
 Give yourself every opportunity to make the best decision for your health, your identity, and your lifestyle.

 If you have concerns about your breast health, please don’t hesitate to contact the team at Bedford Breast Center for an immediate consultation today.